 Marine Insurance in Storage

-Extensions: You are covered for 30 days at the shipper’s warehouse at origin and 30 days at an approved warehouse at destination.
+You are covered for 60 days at the shipper’s warehouse at origin and 60 days at an approved warehouse at destination.
 To extend either, you must give notice and pay for the extension before the expiry date.

 Location of warehouses, whether within or without the port: Stored goods, as goods in transit, may well be moved between warehouses without notice.

-Claims process: If goods are damaged or missing, photograph the evidence – packing materials and broken items/glass.
+If goods are damaged or missing, photograph the evidence – packing materials and broken items/glass.
+In the case of items missing, it is essential to note their absence on the delivery receipt (the bingo and the signed sheet), and to notify everyone of their absence–Kef, Pac Global, and the Carriers.
 In the case of claims above $10,000, save evidence until the surveyor comes.
 You have 45 days to register a claim and another 90 days to submit all supporting documents.
-To begin the claims process, notify Kef and the insurance provider online.
+To begin the claim process, please review this page.
+Notify Kef and the insurance provider online.
 There is no survey for damages under $10,000; repair/replacement estimates are sufficient.
 If likely damage exceeds $10,000, the insurance company will hire a surveyor.

-Underinsuring: If you insure for values below replacement value at destination, claims will be proportionally underpaid, either based on the percentage of under-valuing of the total shipment or on the under-valuing of the items for which claims were filed--the greater of the two.
+If you insure for values below replacement value at destination, claims will be proportionally underpaid, either based on the percentage of under-valuing of the total shipment or on the under-valuing of the items for which claims were filed–the greater of the two.